opengeospatial/ogcapi-environmental-data-retrieval/use-cases/get-parameters-for-point-across-timeseries.md

 ## Get Parameters for point across a timeseries
-**Contributed by:** @RichCarne - UK Met Office
+**Contributed by:** @chris-little - UK Met Office

 ## Typical user scenario:
-Developers creating applications requireing simple access to weather infromation at surface level wish to make a position based requests which result in a collection of weather parameters being returned for a specified time period.
+Developers creating applications requiring simple access to weather infromation at surface level wish to make a position based requests which result in a collection of weather parameters being returned for a specified time duration.
 It should be possible for the request to be made both forwards and backwards from the current time.

 ## Actors:
 Developer Application